Combinatorial knot Floer homology and tangle decompositions

 Assume that the claim is true for any domain smaller than an $l\times l$ square.
 Take a decomposition of $D$ into two squares $D_1, D_2$ and two rectangles $R,R'$ as in the proof of Lemma \ref{lem:non-essential}.
 If one of $D_1$ and $D_2$ is a $1\times1$ square, then the larger domain represents an integer tangle, and so does $D$.
 Suppose that $R$ has both width and height greater than one.
 Now $D_1, D_2$ are not essential.
 By the induction hypothesis, the associated tangles $T_{D_1}$ and $T_{D_2}$ are integer tangles.
 Since $T_D$ is a composition of $T_{D_1}$ and $T_{D_2}$, $T_D$ is also an integer tangle. \end{proof}

-\begin{dfn} For $l\geq2$, let $\mathbb{E}_l$ be the $l\times l$ planar grid of squares satisfying the followings: \begin{itemize} \item There are $l$ $O$-markings from top left to bottom right, \item there are $(l-2)$ $X$-markings such that each of them is two squares to the right of an $O$-marking. \end{itemize} The square domain $\mathbb{E}_l$ is shown in Figure \ref{fig:El}. \end{dfn}
+\begin{dfn} For $l\geq2$, let $\mathbb{E}_l$ be the $l\times l$ planar grid of squares satisfying the followings: \begin{itemize} \item There are $l$ $O$-markings from top left to bottom right, \item there are $(l-2)$ $X$-markings such that each of them is two squares to the right of an $O$-marking. \end{itemize} Similarly, let $\mathbb{E}'_l$ be the $l\times l$ planar grid of squares satisfying the followings: \begin{itemize} \item There are $l$ $O$-markings from top left to bottom right, \item there are $(l-2)$ $X$-markings such that each of them is two squares to the left of an $O$-marking. \end{itemize} The square domains $\mathbb{E}_l$ and $\mathbb{E}'_l$ are shown in Figure \ref{fig:El}. \end{dfn}

 \begin{dfn} A grid diagram $\G$ is called \textit{standard} if any maximal non-essential square domain $D$ with $|D\cap\mathbb{O}|-|D\cap\mathbb{X}|=2$ is naturally identified with $\mathbb{E}_l$ for some $l$. \end{dfn}